runtimeverification/gitbook-kaas/guides/kaas-cli_connecting-using-device-flow.md

-# Authentification Using Device Flow
+# Authentification kaas-cli Using Device Flow

 ### **Login**

-To login run the following command:&#x20;
+To login, run the following command:&#x20;

 ```
 kaas-cli login